 NEWS: Follow this link for information to help protect you from a housing scam.

-The best place to start is the Students' Union.
-They operate Home Let and Home Run in Union House.
-There, you can find details of hundreds of places which all have gas and electrical safety certificates and, if applicable, an HMO (Houses in Multiple Occupation) licence.
-The Union provides a range of information including a House Hunting Guide and Minimum Standards for Landlords.
+The best place to start is the Students' Union in Union House.
+They operate Home Run, where, you can find details of hundreds of places which all have gas and electrical safety certificates and, if applicable, an HMO (Houses in Multiple Occupation) licence.
+The Union provides a range of information including a House-Hunting Guide and Minimum Standards for Landlords.
 Once you have found a place, you can have the terms and conditions of your agreement explained to you by one of the advice workers before you sign.
-The Home Run housing list is normally released in January each year and is available online via the Home Run home page which can be found here.
-You can contact the Housing Administrator by email (email@example.com) or by phoning 01603 592505/01603 593230.
+The Home Run housing list is normally released in January each year and is available online via the Home Run website.
+You can contact the housing team by email (email@example.com) or by phoning 01603 592505/01603 593230.

 There are a number of other letting agencies which offer properties suitable for students and the local papers (Eastern Daily Press and Evening News) also advertise properties to let in their Tuesday editions.

 Many people will tell you that you need to get your housing for the next year sorted out in January.
 This is when the Union holds its Housing Event and when lots of properties go on the Housing List.
 However, there is no need to panic.
 Even if you leave it until the summer (or even September) to look, you will still find somewhere, although the choice might be more limited and the friends that you might want to share with may already have made their arrangements.